brandonbothell/CandyMania/README.md

 # CandyMania
 is a small project created by me, Jason, to hopefully become a better coder.
 It is a Minecraft server plugin that has multiple kinds of candy, that all have different effects.
-These can be used for PvP, among other things.
+These can be used for PvP, amongst other things.

 # Issues or Suggestions
 are stored here: https://github.com/jasonhaxstuff/CandyMania/issues.